-CIOs surveyed rank AI, followed by digital security and the Internet of Things, as the most problematic technologies to implement, but they are nonetheless showing more immediate value than blockchain.
+The CIOs that Gartner surveyed ranked AI, followed by digital security and then the Internet of Things as the most problematic technologies to implement, but they are nonetheless all showing more immediate value than blockchain.

 "Things that can help improve convenience and speed of response and things like that are useful," said Furlong.

 "I think at some point you will see aspects of blockchain come to the fore, but I don't think it's going to be in the immediate future."